StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### Individual configuration items

-It is possible to export and import individual configuration items through the StackState user interface.
+It's possible to export and import individual configuration items through the StackState user interface.
 For example, to export or export a component type:

 1. Go to the **Settings** page and click **Component Types**.
 2. To export an individual component type, click **Export as config**.